 Try out this two-stage crochet stitch to create a sturdy, dense fabric that cleverly masquerades as weaving.
 Tunisian crochet has many adopted names, including Afghan stitch, Fool’s stitch and Shepherd’s crochet, the latter based on the belief that shepherds used it to create warm fabrics with the spun yarn from their sheep.
 This type… Continue reading

-We post a lot of free patterns on the Simply Crochet blog, most use UK terms but some use US terms too.
-This simple chart can help you translate our patterns and others on the web so they speak your language.
+For those of you who prefer working with charts, here’s a basic key in both UK and US terms: We post a lot of free patterns on the Simply Crochet blog, most use UK terms but some use US terms too.
+This simple chart can help you translate our patterns and others on the web… Continue reading

 A handy stitch that’s between double and treble crochet in size, and that looks slightly looser than double crochet.